Undergraduate

 • Minor (Classical Studies, Greek, Latin, Greek and Latin, Greek and Latin Literature, Greek and Roman Archaeology, Greek and Roman History) (4.0 specified courses)

-For more information about any of the courses and/or programs offered by the Department of Classical Studies, please contact the Undergraduate Chair.
+For more information about any of the courses and/or programs offered by the Department of Classical Studies, please contact the department.